 You will have a full day more to spend at Bandhavgarh, and the day’s wildlife programme will focus primarily on Bandhavgarh’s birdlife and butterflies.
 You can expect to see grey hornbills, red jungle fowl, and the elegant white throated kingfisher, or Smyrna kingfisher, which lives in trees and can be found well away from water

 In the evening you will drive to Umaria and board the sleeper train to Agra.
 The railways are one of the Raj’s greatest accomplishments in India, and remain the pride of the country’s transport network.
-Now as during Kipling’s lifetime, they are the preferred way to journey across the country, and you will spend a very comfortable night in a 1st class cabin onboard the Utkal Express.
+Now as during Kipling’s lifetime, they are the preferred way to journey across the country, and you will spend a very comfortable night in a 2nd class air-conditioned on Mahakoshal Express.
 B,D

 “The ruined tombs of forgotten Mussulman saints heard the ballad of Agra Town…” The Courting of Dinah Shadd